nickm324/mynewrepo/README.md

 # mynewrepo
-a respository create to learn connecting to github remotely.
+a respository create to learn connecting to Github remotely.